Economy of Paris: GDP

-In 2022 the GDP of the Paris Region was the largest in Europe, ahead of North Rhine-Westphalia in Germany and Greater London in the United Kingdom.
+In 2022 the GDP of the Paris Region was the second largest in Europe, ahead of North Rhine-Westphalia in Germany and behind Greater London in the United Kingdom.
 The GDP per inhabitant was the 4th highest in Europe, after Luxembourg, Brussels, and Hamburg.

-The Paris regional GDP grew steadily by an average of 2.3 percent a year between 1993 and 2007.
+The Paris Regional GDP grew steadily by an average of 2.3 percent a year between 1993 and 2007.
 However, during the recession of 2009, the GDP declined sharply by 4.9 percent, before recovering and growing again.

-The Paris regional economy is largely a tertiary, or services, economy.
-The tertiary sector, including business and financial services, government, education, and health, accounted for 90 percent of the value added, placing the Paris region just behind Greater London and Brussels.
+The Paris Regional economy is largely a tertiary, or services, economy.
+The tertiary sector, including business and financial services, government, education, and health, accounted for 90 percent of the value added, placing the Paris Region just behind Greater London and Brussels.
 The value added by industry dropped from 12 percent in 2000 to 8 percent in 2011.

-Official estimations ranked the Paris region by GDP as the 5th-largest urban economy in the world, after Tokyo, New York, Los Angeles and Seoul:
+Official estimations ranked the Paris Region by GDP as the 5th-largest urban economy in the world, after Tokyo, New York, Los Angeles and Seoul:

 (See List of cities by GDP for more figures.)